erickim713/DesignProject/dp4/README.md

 ### **Paper vs Digital**

 * Types of usability issues that digital prototypes helped to identify
-  * To check smooth and natural transition between tasks
+  * to check smooth and natural transition between tasks
-  * To see whether there are awkward motions or actions required
+  * to see whether there are awkward motions or actions required
   *

-* participant's reaction and expectation to prototypes
+* Participant's reaction and expectation to prototypes
   * participants generally had higher expectation when using digital prototypes, so a little bit less patient
   *

-* changes made from paper to digital prototype
+* Changes made from paper to digital prototype
   * confirm from users that gps information will be collected
   *